OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## quickstart

 A **quickstart** is a a high level description of key skills and knowledge required for the basic operation of a particular program.
 In the Office Add-ins documentation, a quickstart is an introduction to developing an add-in for a particular application, such as Outlook.
-A quickstart contains series of steps than an add-in developer can complete in approximately 5 minutes, resulting in a functioning add-in.
+A quickstart contains series of steps that an add-in developer can complete in approximately 5 minutes, resulting in a functioning add-in.

 See also: [tutorial](#tutorial).